clelandlab/quick/docs/Tutorials/experiment.md

 ## Wiring

-`quick.experiment` follows a fixed convention in wire connection.
-You must connect the sample to specific qick board channels.
+`quick.experiment` use the following channel convention by default.
+You can change them by changing variables.

 |#|Channel|Purpose|
 |---|---|---|